DarkGhostHunter/Laraload/README.md

 * Can I use a Closure for my condition?

-Yes, but remember that Closures cannot be serialized when caching the configuration using `config:cache` or `optimize`.
-It's always recommended to use your class or function name.
+No, you must use your the default condition class or your own class.

 * Can I deactivate the middleware?
 Or check only XXX status?